GNOME/tinysparql/docs/reference/limits.md

 ## Limits on the number of graphs

-SQLite has a limit on the number of databases that can be attached, defined by `SQLITE_MAX_LIMIT_ATTACHED` (defaults to 10, maximum 128).
+TinySPARQL implements graphs as a set of tables with a common name prefix, mirroring the ontology structure for each graph.
+SQLite requires that at a table has at least one page in the database, so the theoretical maximum amount of graphs for an ontology the size of Nepomuk is approximately 14 million graphs (4294967294 pages is the maximum for SQLite, divided by ~300 tables in Nepomuk).

-TinySPARQL uses attached databases to implement its support for multiple graphs, so the maximum amount of graphs for a given [class@SparqlConnection] is equally restricted.
+It should be accounted that the practical limit will be smaller than that, since tables with a moderate amount of data will use more than a single page each.

 ## Limits on glob search